 Getting to Know Charlotte

 Charlotte’s close proximity to top industry leaders and booming job opportunities are just the beginning of what the city offers.
 Charlotte is only a two-hour plane ride from 60 percent of the U.S. population.
-The highest mountains in eastern North America are a short two-hour drive away, while some of the best Atlantic coast beaches can be reached by car in under four hours.
+The highest mountains in eastern North America are a short two-hour drive away, and some of the best Atlantic coast beaches can be reached by car in less than four hours.

-If you are looking to relocate, check out our NU Charlotte Relocation Guide and additional tips below.
+If you are looking to relocate, check out our Northeastern University Charlotte Relocation Guide and additional tips below.

 Flights — The Charlotte-Douglas International Airport (CLT) is located less than 10 miles from Northeastern University–Charlotte and offers nonstop service to more than 125 destinations.
 CLT offers rental cars and shuttle services; the Charlotte Area Transit System (CATS) picks up in front of the Zone D baggage claim.